MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Programming 1 Subject Outline.md

 ## Introductory Texts

-1. H. Schildt, “Java: A Beginner’s Guide”, 8th Ed., McGraw-Hill Education, 2018.
+1. H. Schildt, “[[Java]]: A Beginner’s Guide”, 8th Ed., McGraw-Hill Education, 2018.

-2. K. Sierra & B. Bates, "Head First Java", 2nd Ed., O'Reilly, 2005.
-(Only covers up to Java 5, but the differences won'tmatter for this subject)
+2. K. Sierra & B. Bates, "Head First [[Java]]", 2nd Ed., O'Reilly, 2005.
+(Only covers up to [[Java]] 5, but the differences won'tmatter for this subject)

-3. Eric Matthes, "Python Crash Course", 2nd Ed., No Starch, 2019.
+3. Eric Matthes, "[[Python]] Crash Course", 2nd Ed., No Starch, 2019.

-4. Al Swigert, "Automate the Boring Stuff with Python", 2nd Ed., No Starch, 2019.
-(This gets a bit away from learningto program, to just using Python as a tool without deep comprehension, but it's still useful and the cover matches the Matthes one).
+4. Al Swigert, "Automate the Boring Stuff with [[Python]]", 2nd Ed., No Starch, 2019.
+(This gets a bit away from learningto program, to just using [[Python]] as a tool without deep comprehension, but it's still useful and the cover matches the Matthes one).

-5. Z. A. Shaw, "Learn Python 3 the Hard Way", 1st Ed., Addison Wesley, 2017.
+5. Z. A. Shaw, "Learn [[Python]] 3 the Hard Way", 1st Ed., Addison Wesley, 2017.
 (There's an older version for Python2.7 which is just as good, and a follow-on book as well.
 This is probably my pick of the three intro texts at the moment).

-6. P. Barry, "Head First Python", 2nd Ed., O'Reilly, 2016.
-(Same series as "Head First Java", so if you like that, you'llprobably like this.)
+6. P. Barry, "Head First [[Python]]", 2nd Ed., O'Reilly, 2016.
+(Same series as "Head First [[Java]]", so if you like that, you'llprobably like this.)

 ## More Advanced Texts

-7. C. S. Horstmann, “Core Java, Volume I – Fundamentals”, 11th Ed., Prentice Hall, 2018.
+7. C. S. Horstmann, “Core [[Java]], Volume I – Fundamentals”, 11th Ed., Prentice Hall, 2018.

-8. J. Bloch, “Effective Java”, 3rd Ed., Addison-Wesley Professional, 2018.
+8. J. Bloch, “Effective [[Java]]”, 3rd Ed., Addison-Wesley Professional, 2018.
 (Advanced text.)

-9. H. Schildt, "Java: The Complete Reference", 11th Ed., McGraw-Hill Education, 2019.
+9. H. Schildt, "[[Java]]: The Complete Reference", 11th Ed., McGraw-Hill Education, 2019.

-10. M. Lutz, "Learning Python", 5th Ed., O'Reilly, 2013.
+10. M. Lutz, "Learning [[Python]]", 5th Ed., O'Reilly, 2013.
 (Maybe getting a bit old now, but quite comprehensive, andpart of a huge series of O'Reilly books on [[Python]].)

 # Graduate attribute development